russross/blackfriday/mmark2rfc.md

         F>  printf("%s\n", "hello");
         F>  ```
         F>
-        Figure: Caption for both figures in v3 (in v2 it's ignored).
+        Figure: Caption for both figures in v3 (in v2 this is ignored).

     In v2 this is not supported so the above will result in one figure.
 Yes one, because the fenced code block does not have a caption, so it will not be wrapped in a figure.